Skip to main content

 Greek and Latin language courses at the 100- and 200‑levels must be taken in the proper sequence and according to placement results.
 300-level language courses are stand-alone seminars on authors, specific texts or genres, and inscriptions.
 They can be taken in any sequence.
 Enrollment as a first-year student in 300-level Greek or Latin requires permission from the instructor.
 Placement Information and Instructions

 Start beginning Latin by enrolling in LAT 101-1 Elementary Latin.
-The instructor is Professor Francesca Tataranni.
-She is a 2009 winner of a Weinberg College Alumni Teaching Award, has been elected to the Associated Student Government (ASG) Faculty Honor Roll numerous times, and has received the 2017 Charles Deering McCormick Distinguished University Professor of Instruction Award.
+In Fall 2024, two award-winning faculty will team-teach the first quarter of the Latin sequence.
+One is Professor Francesca Tataranni, who is the 2009 winner of a Weinberg College Alumni Teaching Award, has been elected to the Associated Student Government (ASG) Faculty Honor Roll numerous times, and has received the 2017 Charles Deering McCormick Distinguished University Professor of Instruction Award.
+The other is Professor Germán Campos-Muñoz, a decorated teacher and new member of the NU faculty who also teaches Spanish.

-Continue with Latin by enrolling in LAT 310-1 Readings in Latin Literature: Sisters and Sisterhood in Roman Epic if this is your placement result.
-The instructor is Professor Francesca Tataranni
+Continue with Latin by enrolling in LAT 310-1 Readings in Latin Literature: The Young Achilles if this is your placement result.
+The instructor is Professor Jennifer Weintritt

-Continue with Greek by enrolling in GRK 301-1 Euripides’ Medea if this is your placement result.
+Continue with Greek by enrolling in GRK 301-1 Prometheus Bound: Theology and Technology in Fifth-Century BCE Athens if this is your placement result.
 The instructor is Professor Marianne Hopman.
-In early 2015, the French Ministry of Culture awarded her a Chevalier dans l’Ordre des Palmes Académiques.

 You can begin Greek by enrolling in the Winter quarter in GRK 115-1 Accelerated Elementary Ancient and Biblical Greek.
 Yes, the first-year sequence is only two quarters long and starts in Winter.
 The instructor is Professor Ryan Platte.
 He won the 2020 Excellence in Foreign Language Teaching Award from the Weinberg College of Arts and Sciences and Office of the Provost.